qrtl/asx-custom/stock_inventory_accounting_date_adj/README.rst

 This module does the following:

-- Remove the groups attribute of accounting_date in the stock inventory form view.
+- Removes the groups attribute of accounting_date in the stock inventory form view.

 **Table of contents**